-The CPD Fellowship Scheme aims to support UTS’s strategic intent to be a research leader in specific areas across each of the following Research Focus Areas:
+We are seeking applications from candidates whose profile and proposed program of work aligns with UTS’s strategic intent to be a research leader across each of the following Research Focus Areas:

 Applicants will have been awarded a research doctoral degree (equivalent to an Australian PhD degree) within the last 5 years (see eligibility dates below).
-Research doctoral degree candidates whose thesis is under examination at the closing date, and research doctoral degree candidates who will submit their PhD thesis by 30 June 2016 may also apply.
-International applications are welcome.
+Research doctoral degree candidates whose thesis is under examination at the closing date, and research doctoral degree candidates who will submit their PhD thesis by 30 June 2017 may also apply.
+International Candidates are welcome to apply.

-The following links contain the documents you will need to submit an ‘Expression of Interest’ under the Chancellor’s Postdoctoral Research Fellowships Scheme 2017:
+You will need the following documents in order to submit an EOI under the Chancellor’s Postdoctoral Research Fellowships Scheme.

-- CPDRF17 Guidelines and Information for Applicants (pdf, 145kB)
+- CPDRF17 Guidelines and Information for Applicants (PDF, 149KB)

-- CPDRF17 Expression of Interest - Instructions and Template (docx, 93kB)
+- CPDRF17 Expression of Interest — Instructions and Template (DOCX, 95KB)